Yoav666s/dnd-wiki/collections/_classes/nornfeld/fighter/medic.md

 Starting at 15th level, when you roll initiative and have no remaining uses of Tend Wounds feature, you regain 1 use.

 # Emergency Response
 Starting at 18th level, when a creature you can see is reduced to 0 hit points, you can use your reaction to move up to your speed towards it without provoking Opportunity Attacks.
-If you reach within 5 feet of it, you can expend a use of your Tend Wounds feature to heal it as part of the same reaction.
+If you reach within 5 feet of it, you can attempt to stabilize it as part of the same reaction.

 [:classes/fighter/medic:]